The0Wolf1/Txt-Editor-Program/README.md

 # Txt-Editor-Program
-A very basic text editor made in Python using Tkinter
+This is a text editor written purely in Python with Tkinter.
+Most of the source code is my own.
+The skeleton of the project is credited to Bro Code (https://www.youtube.com/@BroCodez)

-This text editor was inspired by Bro Code (https://www.youtube.com/@BroCodez) Here is the link for the video: https://www.youtube.com/watch?v=CCj1mG2jWKM&list=PLZPZq0r_RZOOkUQbat8LyQii36cJf2SWT&index=103
+Here is the link for the video if you're curious: https://www.youtube.com/watch?v=CCj1mG2jWKM&list=PLZPZq0r_RZOOkUQbat8LyQii36cJf2SWT&index=103